Canon 760D vs Sony A6000

 Concerning battery life, the 760D gets 440 shots out of its LP-E17 battery, while the A6000 can take 360 images on a single charge of its NP-FW50 power pack.
 The power pack in the A6000 can be charged via the USB port, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 The price is, of course, an important factor in any camera decision.
 The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
-The A6000 was launched at a markedly lower price (by 29 percent) than the 760D, which puts it into a different market segment.
+The A6000 was somewhat cheaper (by 8 percent) than the 760D at launch, but both cameras fall into the same price category.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Canon 760D vs Sony A6000